 4. Protocol Handlers - Kafa-on-Pulsar, MQTT-on-Pulsar, and More

 Protocol handlers, such as Kafa-on-Pulsar (KoP) and MQTT-on-Pulsar, allow Pulsar to interact with applications built on other messaging platforms, lowering the barrier to Pulsar adoption.
 Learn about how KoP became production-ready since KoP 2.8 in this blog.
 Read about how MoP enables MQTT applications to leverage Pulsar’s infinite event stream retention with BookKeeper and tiered storage in this blog.

 In the upcoming Pulsar 2.9 release, you can expect the following updates:

 Introducing a pluggable metadata interface for ZooKeeper metadata management to improve consistency, resilience, and stability, and reduce technical debt.

 Launching the Oracle Debezium Connector and the schema-aware Elasticsearch Sink Connector.

 Adding the ability to run Kafka Connect sinks as Pulsar sinks.

 The Pulsar community is planning more features for future Pulsar releases, including removing ZooKeeper, autoscaling topics, and simplified management of document-based policy.

 Join the 2022 StreamNative Ambassador Program and work directly with Pulsar experts from StreamNative to co-host events, promote new project updates, and build the Pulsar user group in your city.
 Contact Us: email@example.com

-Alice Bi is a content strategist at StreamNative.
+Content strategist at StreamNative.
 She has experience with digital marketing, and UX design, and communication research.
-Alice is based in Los Angeles, California.
+Alice is located in Los Angeles, California.